Newtown, Powys: Sports

 Newtown A.F.C. is Newtown's association football club, and a founding member of the Welsh Premier League in 1992.
 The club was founded in 1875 as Newtown White Stars and won the Welsh FA Cup in 1879 and 1895.
 It also entered the qualifying stages of the UEFA Cup on three occasions.
 The club plays at Latham Park.
 This has a capacity of 5,000 (1,750 seated) and a full UEFA licence, allowing under-21 international games and European games to be played.
 In 2007, another 250-seat stand was built next to the media gantry.
 Further developments are planned.

 Newtown RFC is the town's rugby union club, established in 1925.
 It currently fields first, second, third, youth and junior teams.

-Newtown has facilities for lawn bowls, cricket, and for tennis.
+Newtown has facilities for lawn bowls, cricket, golf, /Club Site and for tennis.
 A basketball club, the Newtown Titans was set up in 2005, before being reconstituted as Mid-Wales Basketball Club in 2009.

 Education

-The Newtown schools are Ysgol Cedewain (special needs), Ladywell Green (ages 4–7), Hafren Junior (7–11), Ysgol Dafydd Llwyd (4–11), St Mary's (4–11), Penygloddfa (4–11), Maesyrhandir (4-11), Treowen (4–11), and Newtown High School and Sixth Form (11–18).
+The Newtown schools are Ysgol Robert Owen (special needs), Ysgol Calon y Dderwen (4–11), Ysgol Dafydd Llwyd (4–11), St Mary's (4–11), Penygloddfa (4–11), Maesyrhandir (4-11), Treowen (4–11), and Newtown High School and Sixth Form (11–18).
 The last recently received an outstanding Estyn inspection report in October 2015, praising many features, including teacher/sixth-form pupil relations and school support for a wide range of post-16 vocational and academic subjects.
 As of 2011, it was proposed that Newtown High School, along with several other schools in Powys, should merge with another county high school, as part of Powys County Council's secondary school and post-16 modernisation programme.

-In popular culture

-In the stop motion animated series Fireman Sam, the fictional town of Pontypandy is within driving distance to Newtown as the characters on the show often go on outings there, usually for shopping or the cinema, and often being driven there and back by Trevor Evans the bus driver.
-Firefighter Penny Morris originally lived in Newtown, but later moved to Pontypandy to serve alongside the firemen there.